qiskit-community/qiskit-experiments/CONTRIBUTING.md

     ``qiskit.bar.foobar()`` calls to ``qiskit.foo()``.
 ```

-You can also look at other release notes for other examples.
+You can also look at existing release notes for more examples.

-You can use any restructured text feature in them (code sections, tables,
+You can use any restructured text feature in them (code sections, tables, enumerated
-enumerated lists, bulleted list, etc.) to express what is being changed as
+lists, bulleted list, etc.) to express what is being changed as needed.
+In general, you
-needed.
-In general, you want the release notes to include as much detail as
+want the release notes to include as much detail as needed so that users will understand
-needed so that users will understand what has changed, why it changed, and how
-they'll have to update their code.
+what has changed, why it changed, and how they'll have to update their code.

-After you've finished writing your release notes you'll want to add the note
+After you've finished writing your release notes you'll want to add the note file to
-file to your commit with `git add` and commit them to your PR branch to make
+your commit with `git add` and commit them to your PR branch to make sure they're
-sure they're included with the code in your PR.
+included with the code in your PR.

 ##### Linking to issues

-If you need to link to an issue or another Github artifact as part of the release
+If you need to link to an issue or another Github artifact as part of the release note,
-note, this should be done using an inline link with the text being the issue
+this should be done using an inline link with the text being the issue number.
+For
-number.
-For example you would write a release note with a link to issue 12345
+example you would write a release note with a link to issue 12345 as:
-as:

 ```yaml
 fixes: